Frequently Asked Questions

 You will be contacted when your vehicle is ready to be picked up.
 You may also check our website and view your online status or feel free to call or email your advisor during the repair process if you have any questions or concerns.

 Deductibles may apply when repairs are processed with your own insurance company.
 There are times that your insurance company may waive your deductible, such as, if later you are not found at fault or if you have a specialized policy.
 Insurance companies determine fault by your account of the accident when you make the claim and by reviewing the accident report filed with the police department as well as the account of the accident by the other person(s) involved.
-If you aren’t sure about your deductible, your can contact your insurance company to verify.
+If you aren’t sure about your deductible, you can contact your insurance company to verify.

 Deductibles are your responsibility and are collected at the time of pick up.

 If you received any payments from the insurance company, this is the easiest form.
-All you would need to do is have the parties it is made out to, sign the check.
-We do accept all major credit cards, Visa, Mastercard, Discover, Amex, etc and of course cash and checks (with current, valid ID).
+All you would need to do is have the parties it is made out to sign the check.
+We do accept all major credit cards, Visa, Mastercard, Discover, Amex, and of course cash and checks (with current, valid ID).

 RECOMMENDATIONS AND PRECAUTIONS IN THE FIRST 90 DAYS

 DO · Wash the vehicle by hand with cool water and a very mild car wash solution using a soft cloth or sponge.
-Always use clean fresh water and wash vehicle in the shade if possible.
+Always use clean fresh water and wash the vehicle in the shade if possible.

 DON'T · Do not use a commercial brush-type car wash.
 Stiff brushes or sponges can mar the finish and damage the surface.
 Do not “dry wipe” the paint surfaces.
-Avoid gravel roads if possible due to the possibility of chipping the finish is easiest in the first 30 days.
+Avoid gravel roads if possible due to the possibility of chipping the finish being easiest in the first 30 days.
 Avoid parking under trees and utility lines to avoid the possibility of bird droppings and/or tree sap droppings.
-These both have a high acid contend and will damage a freshly painted surface as well as the existing factory finish.
+These both have a high acidic content and will damage a freshly painted surface as well as the existing factory finish.
 Do not spill gasoline, oil, antifreeze, transmission fluid, brake fluid, or windshield solvent on the new finish as well as the existing factory finish.
 Avoid scraping ice or snow from the newly painted surface(s) to avoid damage in the first 90 days.
 Do not apply any wax or sealant to the newly painted surface(s) within the first 90 days.